 Maybe there are even better beaches in the north of Olbia, but let me tell you why this makes it among the best beaches in Sardinia: it is located just 6 kilometers from the airport.
 So this lovely place can be enjoyed right up to a mere few hours before your departure—I spent there my last day in Sardinia there and I loved it!

-WHAT IS YOUR FAVORITE BEACH IN SARDINIA OR IN ITALY?
+WHAT IS YOUR FAVORITE BEACH IN LA MADDALENA?

 Edited by Nick Kembel.